-There are several federal rules taking effect in 2021.
-Find out what you need to know from OSHA, the EEOC, Department of Labor, IRS, and Social Security Administration.
+There are several federal rules taking effect this month and next.
+Find out what you need to know from the DOL, EEOC, and IRS.

 KPA has been tracking state and local minimum wage changes and increases HR professionals need to know.
 Here is a roundup of changes starting January 1, 2021.

 Visa fees are increasing while the Labor Dept. changes opioid guidance, Maryland enacts a Mini-WARN law, and Connecticut, Georgia, Illinois, New Jersey, and Virginia make other HR-related changes.

 This month we've rounded up 6 changes from the federal government including increased I-9 fines and employer's rights to discipline employee conduct.
 Meanwhile, California changes the red flag law related to gun violence, and Colorado, New York, Illinois, and South Carolina make other HR-related regulatory changes.